The Speaking Up Support Scheme for 2024 is now open for applications.

 Please note some of these support offers will only be available to present NHS workers.

-The Freedom to speak up review (FTSU: 2015), conducted by Sir Robert Francis highlighted the importance of speaking up in the NHS and ensuring support is in place for individuals to speak up safely and raise concerns in their place of work without fear of reprisals.
+The Freedom to Speak Up review (2015), conducted by Sir Robert Francis highlighted the importance of speaking up in the NHS and ensuring support is in place for individuals to speak up safely and raise concerns in their place of work without fear of reprisals.
 The review recognised that a number of workers lost valuable skills or even left their employment after raising a concern.
 This not only caused a significant adverse impact on individuals but also a loss of expertise and resource to the NHS.

 We recognise there are times when speak up issues are very complex and do not always bring the resolution desired.
 From experience we know these issues can impact on workers and organisations.